jonasblixt/bpak/README.rst

 number of test steps and eventually a release candidate is considered to be acceptable for release to production/customer.

-At this point it's often desirable to not rebuild the artefacts since it would incur another suite of testing before it can be released.
+At this point it's often desirable to not rebuild the artifacts since it would incur another suite of testing before it can be released.
 To enable a flow where release candidates can be used directly bitpacker supports re-signing.

 Update key-id and keystore-id::

-    $ bpak set demo.bpak --meta bpak-key-id \
-                         --from-string "the-new-key-id" \
-                         --encoder id

-    $ bpak set demo.bpak --meta bpak-key-store \
+    $ bpak set demo.bpak --key-id "the-new-key-id" \
-                         --from-string "some-other-keystore" \
+                         --keystore-id "some-other-keystore"
-                         --encoder id

 Extracting the hash in binary form::